How do digital cameras use waves

 Autofocus in digital cameras relies on the principles of wave optics to ensure sharp and clear images.
 Waves, such as light waves, play a crucial role in determining the focus of the camera lens.

-See also Best 300 dpi digital camera
+See also Best digital bridge camera under $100

 When light enters the camera lens, it passes through various optical elements that manipulate the waves to converge at a specific focal point.
 This convergence is essential for capturing focused images without distortion or blurriness.